Ice loves Marco: Ice-T tops celebrities rooting for Andretti

 Take an August 2019 tweet when Andretti wrote, “dropping it straight, point blank and untwisted.
 No imagination needed, cause I lived it.”

-“ Indy Driver @MarcoAndretti knows the words! ????” the rapper replied to the lyics of his hit “O.G.
+“ Indy Driver @MarcoAndretti knows the words! ????” the rapper replied to the lyrics of his hit “O.G.
 Original Gangster.”

 “When he’s around me, we don’t even talk a lot about racing,” Ice-T said.
 “We talk about having fun and family.
 He’s more into that hip hop (music).
 He’s always like, send me something new, send me something nobody’s got.”